 - 6. The Committee may be constituted with the assistance of the majority of its members and will approve its decisions or make recommendations by absolute majority of the votes of the directors attending the meeting in person or by proxy. - 7.
-For reasons of urgency and on an exceptional basis, Committee meetings may be held by conference call, video conference or any other remote communication means that allow a meeting to be held, provided that all of the Committee members agree thereto. - 8.
-Attendance at the meetings will be mandatory for the members of the management team or employees of the Company or of Group companies who are responsible for the areas under the purview of the Appointments and Remuneration Committee, and said persons

-- shall cooperate and provide the information in their possession in relation to the matters addressed. - 9.
+Committee meetings may be held by conference call, video conference or any other remote communication means that allow a meeting to be held, provided that all of the Committee members agree thereto. - 8.
+Attendance at the meetings will be mandatory for the members of the management team or employees of the Company or of Group companies who are responsible for the areas under the purview of the Appointments and Remuneration Committee, and said persons shall cooperate and provide the information in their possession in relation to the matters addressed. - 9.
 For optimal performance of its functions, the Committee may seek advice from independent professionals and access any kind of Company information or documentation it may need for the discharge of its functions.